AQA ENGLISH LANGUAGE PAPER 2: NON-FICTION

 Example paragraph

-[A] In Source A, the Hawaiian islanders’ surfboards are “hand-carved” and “well-oiled and cared for.”
-[B] This implies that the surfboards mean an awful lot to each of the surfers; it would take days to carve a surfboard by hand, especially with the kind of tools these islanders would have had available to them, and further time to oil and care for the board on a regular basis.
+[A] In Source A, there are many different types of boards like “hollow paddle-boards”, “solid redwood slabs” and “kook box” boards for lifeguarding.
+[B] These boards would need to be commercially manufactured so we can infer that there is an increasing demand for varieties of surfboards to meet individuals’ requirements, whether that be for entertainment, lifestyle or sport.
+[C] In Source B, however, the Hawaiian islanders’ surfboards are “hand-carved” and “well-oiled and cared for.”
+[D] This implies that the surfboards mean an awful lot to each of the surfers; it would take days to carve a surfboard by hand, especially with the kind of tools these islanders would have had available to them, and further time to oil and care for the board on a regular basis.
 Anybody who invests that much time in a single item would really value that item: they would be devastated if they lost it.
-[C] In Source B, however, there are many different types of boards like “hollow paddle-boards”, “solid redwood slabs” and “kook box” boards for lifeguarding.
-[D] These boards would need to be commercially manufactured so we can infer that they wouldn’t have had the same personal significance to each of the surfers as the boards in Source A; it’s not that they wouldn’t care about their boards, but they won’t have invested the same amount of time or effort into their creation, and so the boards themselves wouldn’t be as important to them as the boards in Source A.
+Although, like in California, the Hawaiian surfboards provide entertainment for their users, there seems to be an extra, spiritual element too, as they are ‘blessed in a simple ritual’, further suggesting that these boards are highly prized by their owners.

 Steps for tackling this question